jailop/multiping/README.md

 It has been tested in Linux and MacOS.

-This tools is intended for diagnostic purposes.
+This tool is intended for diagnostic purposes.

 ## Rust version